 There are no set qualifications for private music teachers.
-In practice, however, most have a degree, and many have further teaching and/or performance and theory qualifications.
+In practice, however, most have a degree in music, and many have further teaching and/or performance and theory qualifications.
 The most important qualifications are musical competence and knowledge of your instrument, plus a commitment to, and understanding of, the teaching and learning process.

-If you don't already have a music teaching qualification, you may be interested in the Level 4 Certificate in Music Education (CME), which has been developed for anyone teaching music to children and young people, including instrumental and vocal teachers working privately, with schools or hubs.
-It's awarded by the Associated Board of the Royal Schools of Music (ABRSM) and Trinity College London exam boards.
-See their websites for a list of course providers.
+The Level 4 Certificate for Music Educators (CME) is designed for music educators working with children and young people, including instrumental and vocal teachers working privately, with schools or hubs.
+The CME is awarded by the Associated Board of the Royal Schools of Music (ABRSM CME) and Trinity College London (Trinity CME).
+Check their websites for a list of approved training centres.

 - readiness to do the routine jobs as well as the exciting ones.